Sinematic/Tic-Tac-Toe-Game/README.md

 Checkout the different scenarios below :

-- This is what it looks with extremely basic CSS :
+- This is what it looks like with extremely basic CSS :

 ![game](images/game.png)